From Environmental Targets to Everyday Action

 - Grounded in real behaviour

-Biochar-enriched products allow everyone — from home growers to arborists — to improve soils and lock away carbon without relying on any one person to do everything.
+Biochar-enriched products allow growers across UK trade and consumer markets to improve soils and contribute to long-term soil carbon storage without relying on any one person to do everything.

-Because when it comes to climate change, progress doesn’t come from one perfect solution — it comes from millions of small ones adding up.
+Because when it comes to climate change, progress doesn’t come from one perfect solution.
+It comes from many small ones adding up.